VoiceSmith/my/README.md

 <!-- Theme:Classic, ImgAlign:Left Widget:NAVI-->
 # Let's Speak to Lead!

 Transform your communication skills and make an impact.
+Whether addressing a crowd or having a one-on-one conversation, effective communication opens doors.

 ---